What works in everyday life, DOESN’T work with investing.

 Step 3: Size Matters

 Bigger really is better, at least when it comes to value investing.
 The greatest value investors typically invest in large companies with a strong history of results for multiple reasons which we will cover throughout these steps.

-Another advantage of investing in larger companies is that they have higher daily trading volume which makes them easier to buy and sell without hurting your price.
-A good guideline to qualify as a company big enough to invest in, would be a company valued at above 1 – 2 billion dollars in today’s figures.
+Another advantage of investing in larger companies is that they have a higher daily trading volume which makes them easier to buy and sell without hurting your price.
+A good guideline to qualify as a company big enough to invest in would be a company valued above 1 – 2 billion dollars in today’s figures.
 Some prefer a higher minimum of 5 billion in revenue.

 Step 4: Track Record

-A solid history of above average financial performance is the next significant hurdle a company has to cross to be considered a great investment.
-The minimum acceptable history of above average market performance is five years, but 10 years or more is highly preferred.
+A solid history of above-average financial performance is the next significant hurdle a company has to cross to be considered a great investment.
+The minimum acceptable history of above average market performance is five years, but ten years or more is highly preferred.